jashkenas/coffeescript/documentation/sections/announcing_coffeescript_2.md

 We are pleased to announce CoffeeScript 2!
 This new release of the CoffeeScript language and compiler aims to bring CoffeeScript into the modern JavaScript era, closing gaps in compatibility with JavaScript while preserving the clean syntax that is CoffeeScript’s hallmark.
 In a nutshell:

 - The CoffeeScript 2 compiler now translates CoffeeScript code into modern JavaScript syntax.
 So a CoffeeScript `=>` is now output as `=>`, a CoffeeScript `class` is now output using the `class` keyword, and so on.
-This means you may need to [pipe CoffeeScript’s output through a transpiler](http://coffeescript.org/v2/#es2015plus-output).
+This means you may need to [transpile the CoffeeScript compiler’s output](http://coffeescript.org/v2/#es2015plus-output).
 - CoffeeScript 2 adds support for [async functions](http://coffeescript.org/#async-functions) syntax, for the future [object destructuring](http://coffeescript.org/#destructuring) syntax, and for [JSX](http://coffeescript.org/#jsx).
 Some features, such as [modules](http://coffeescript.org/#modules) (`import` and `export` statements), [`for…of`](http://coffeescript.org/#generator-iteration), and [tagged template literals](http://coffeescript.org/#tagged-template-literals) were backported into CoffeeScript versions 1.11 and 1.12.
 - All of the above was achieved with very few [breaking changes from 1.x](http://coffeescript.org/v2/#breaking-changes).
 Most current CoffeeScript projects should be able to upgrade with little or no refactoring necessary.